 This property enables the seccompProfile attribute of the

-This feature is available as of Kubernetes v1.19 and you can learn more on the official Kubernetes documentation.
+This feature is available as of Kubernetes v1.19 and you can learn more by taking a look at the official Kubernetes documentation.